 The money we raise also helps to pay for the shelter itself.
 We have to cover utility costs, rent, and other bills.
 We're also trying to build our own facility so that the rescue dogs will have more space and a room to meet their new families.
 With our own facility, we'll be able to save more money and allocate it toward our dog friends!

-On April 28-29, the 2020 Giving Challenge will help many nonprofits in the Sarasota area.
-We hope you'll consider donating to us, as we are a large dog breed shelter focused on saving dogs from death row!
-If you're considering adopting a dog, make sure to check out our online adoption event on April 25.
-Donate directly at www.GivingPartnerChallenge.org during the challenge or if you can't donate, please contact us at (941) 500-4269 to see how you can help through volunteering!
+On April 26-27, the 2022 Giving Challenge will help many nonprofits in the Sarasota area.
+We hope you'll consider donating to us, as we are a dog shelter focused on saving dogs from death row!
+If you're considering adopting a dog, make sure to check out our adoptable pets HERE.
+Donate directly at www.GivingChallenge.org during the challenge or if you can't donate, please contact us at (941) 500-4269 to see how you can help through volunteering or fostering!

 Our Save Rate is 100%.
 Many of the dogs in our rescue were already slated for euthanasia when we rescued them, most of them had been labeled, medical, fearful and aggressive, but we know too often the real reason they are on death row is because of a lack of space.
 We are very proud to continue with our promise of never euthanizing any pet until every opportunity of treatment or rehabilitation has been exhausted.
 FMN proudly participates in the Shelter Animals Count and the link to our stats can be found below, to evaluate our live save rate we use the Asilomar Accords guidelines and the calculations can be seen at the bottom of each years reporting.